-Along with this great ability to follow the surface better there are some deficiencies associated with the basic design of the system.
-All IRS systems are not alike and Corvette has some unique features which can cause head aches for some one wanting good cornering performance in all conditions.
+Along with this great ability to follow the surface better, there are some deficiencies associated with the basic design of the system.
+All IRS systems are not alike and Corvette has some unique features which can cause headaches for someone wanting good cornering performance in all conditions.

-Rear Camber – One disadvantage of this system is how rear camber is controlled.
+Rear Camber – One disadvantage of this system is how to rear camber is controlled.
 The diagram above shows two lower links called the lower camber rods.
 These rods are to establish the camber angle of each rear wheel.
 They have squishy rubber bushings at each end which flex as the car is cornered.
-The affect is to change length which results in the rear wheels changing the camber angle to more positive as it is hard cornered; this is not desirable.
+The effect is to change length which results in the rear wheels changing the camber angle to more positive as it is hard cornered; this is not desirable.
 It tends to lift the contact patch of the tires and reduce traction when it is most needed.
-An affective solution is to replace the factory bushings with urethane bushings.
+An effective solution is to replace the factory bushings with urethane bushings.
 One other method is to eliminate the bushings all together and use a hemispherical rod end linkage making the connection rigid thereby getting rid of camber changes.
-There is an additional benefit to this fix in that you can then adjust rear camber, something the factory camber rods do not allow you to do.
+There is an additional benefit to this fix in that you can then adjust the rear camber, something the factory camber rods do not allow you to do.

 Another impact can arise if there is wear in the gear train inside the differential.
 This allows a similar problem to occur causing camber changes.
-This is because the C2-3’s use the half shafts as a kind of upper a-arm.
-It is fine when things are new and tight but if you introduce wear it will impact camber in a bad way.
+This is because of the C2-3’s use the half shafts as a kind of upper a-arm.
+It is fine when things are new and tight but if you introduce wear it will impact the camber in a bad way.

-Controlling Toe – Toe in or out of the IRS happens during acceleration and breaking.
+Controlling Toe – Toe-in or out of the IRS happens during acceleration and breaking.
 Once again rubber bushings are the culprit.
 The C2-3 years of Corvettes use a single rubber bushing trailing arm on each side of the car.

 The net result is unpredictable handling caused by the constantly changing torque steering inputs during braking and accelerating.
 This is a result of the toe in or toe out changes as the car brakes or accelerates hard. (see figure) One solution to minimize torque steering is to install urethane bushings instead of soft factory rubber bushings.
 This will minimize, but not eliminate torque steer.